What Does Medicare Cover?

 Medicare Part A Coverage

 Medicare Part A provides hospital coverage.
-This part of Medicare can help pay for healthcare received as
+This part of Medicare can help pay for healthcare

-custodial-only care), hospice, and home health services.
+(excluding custodial-only care), hospice and home health services.

 Examples of medically necessary inpatient care that may be covered by Part A include: